by Nebula Haze

 - Seeds – Learn where to get seeds

-- DWC tank – Learn how to build your own
+- DWC tank – Learn how to build your own (it’s surprisingly hard to find a pre-made tank considering how cheap all the parts are!)

 Once you’ve got your gear and supplies, it’s time to get set up and start growing!
+Here’s a quick overview.

 - Set up reservoir – Water, seedling nutrients & pH.
 Make sure to add beneficial bacteria